 We own and manage a number of car parks around the National Park, as do local councils and other independent providers.
-Income from our car parks goes directly towards our work to keep the Yorkshire Dales a special place.
-Examples include footpath maintenance and conservation work..
+Income from our car parks goes directly towards our work to keep the Yorkshire Dales a special place, including maintaining footpaths and conserving our wildlife.

 Our car parks